-Nap Time:Children who take afternoon naps will sleep on cots in their designated sleeping room; others will have quiet play in another room.
+Nap Time-:Children under 3 years old who take afternoon naps will sleep on cots in their designated room, children older than 3 will have quiet time in the afternoom.
 Afternoon snack, outdoor & indoor play, storytelling & circle times complete the day.
 Please send a sheet to cover the cot during the rest period and an additional small sheet or light blanket to cover the sleeping child.
 If the children have a favorite stuffy, send it along!